Zinoirene/JUST-DRINKS-LTD-SALES-ANALYSIS/README.md

 ## Questions

+1. What is the total sales for the year?
+2. What is total quantities purchased compared to the quantities sold over the year?
+3. Provide a breakdown that would be useful to help identify and monitor vendor activity in order to focus efforts strategically on key supplier relationships?
-1. What is the total Sales Dollars and percentage breakdown of wine and spirits?
+4. What is the total Sales Dollars and percentage breakdown of wine and spirits?
   - What is the total Sales Dollars for wine?
   - What is the total Sales Dollars for spirits?
   - What is the percentage breakdown of wine sales compared to total sales
   - What is the percentage breakdown of spirits sales compared to total sales?

-2. What is the most popular Size for wine and for spirits based on Sales Dollars and Quantity?
+5. What is the most popular Size for wine and for spirits based on Sales Dollars and Quantity?
   - What is the most popular size for wine based on Sales Dollars?
   - What is the most popular size for wine based on Quantity?
   - What is the most popular size for spirits based on Sales Dollars?
   - What is the most popular size for spirits based on Quantity?

-c.
-Which Stores have the highest and lowest average sales price for wine and spirits?
+6. Which Stores have the highest and lowest average sales price for wine and spirits?
-Which store has the highest average sales price for wine?
+  - Which store has the highest average sales price for wine?
-Which store has the lowest average sales price for wine?
+  - Which store has the lowest average sales price for wine?
-Which store has the highest average sales price for spirits?
+  - Which store has the highest average sales price for spirits?
-Which store has the lowest average sales price for spirits?
+  - Which store has the lowest average sales price for spirits?

+## Summary of Findings